biodiversitydata-se/pipelines/sbdi/README.md

 ```
 la-pipelines interpret dr11 > /data/log/dr11/$(date +%y%m%d-%H%M%S).log 2>&1
 ```

-There is also a script for loading ALL datasets in one go: `load-all` (/usr/bin/load-all).
-Normally it is not run "as is" but it can be used as a template to load the majority of the datasets if you comment out or remove the datasets you want to skip or load manually.
+There is also a script for loading datasets from a queue file: `load-queue`.
+The queue file is expected to be found at `/data/load-queue/queue.txt` and contain the datasets to be loaded on separate lines.
 ### Logs
 When you run `sbdi-load` a log file will be created in `/data/log/dr[X]`.